 Satisfactory Progress Policy

 Dakota College at Bottineau (DCB), in compliance with federal regulations, has established policies and procedures to ensure that all students, full-time and part-time, are making Satisfactory Academic Progress (SAP) towards a degree or certificate.
 These standards must be met throughout all enrollment periods regardless of whether a student receives federal financial aid.
 These enrollment periods include Fall, Spring and Summer term.
-To be eligible for federal financial aid students must meet these standards or they are ineligible for federal financial aid until standards are met.
-Student must be aware when selecting a program, certain certificates or degrees are not eligible for financial aid.
+To be eligible for federal financial aid students must meet these standards or they will be ineligible for federal financial aid until standards are met.
+Programs affected by SAP include Pell Grant, SEOG, Work-Study, Subsidized and Unsubsidized Direct Loans, PLUS Loan, State Grant, and some Private Loans such as the Bank of ND DEAL, this is not a complete list, other programs may also be affected by SAP such as institutional waivers and scholarships.
+Students must be aware when selecting a program that certain certificates or degrees are not eligible for financial aid.
 Please view https://www.dakotacollege.edu/admissions-financial-aid/apply-financial-aid for a list of programs not eligible for aid.
-SAP is measured in the following areas.

-I. MEASURES OF SATISFACTORY PROGRESS are A: Qualitative academic standards (GPA), and B: Quantitative rate of progress (Pace)
+I. MEASURES OF SATISFACTORY PROGRESS: Qualitative academic standards (GPA) and Quantitative rate of progress (PACE)

 A. Qualitative Academic Standards Grade Point Average (GPA)

 At the end of each regular period of enrollment (i.e., semester), all student GPAs are evaluated at DCB.
-To meet the GPA average requirements, a student will need to have a cumulative grade point average of the following:
+To meet the GPA requirements, a student will need to have a cumulative GPA of the following:

 Minimum Cumulative GPA Required: